Every great tasting pie starts with a flaky, melt-in-your-mouth pie crust. You will won’t believe how easy it is to make this gluten-free pie crust!

 For Two-Crust Pie: divide dough evenly in two balls.
 Roll out one ball in a circle and gently place in pie plate.
 Trim overhanging edge of pastry ½-inch from rim of plate.
 Place desired filling into pastry-line pie plate.
 Roll out other round of pastry and gently place over filling.
 Trim overhanging edge of pastry 1-inch from rim of plate.
 Fold and roll top edge under lower edge.
 Pressing on rim to seal.
 Bake as directed in pie recipe.

-Don’t you agree making this gluten-free pie dough recipe is as easy as pie?!
+Don’t you agree making this gluten-free pie crust recipe is as easy as pie?!
 I would love to hear what you favorite pie is.
 Leave me a comment below.